Donald W. Duncan: Military career

 Duncan, with his wife and daughter, moved to Rochester, NY in 1954.
 Subsequently, Duncan was drafted into the U.S. Army and first served as a non-commissioned officer in Germany in the field of operations and intelligence.
-Duncan married Apollonia Röesch in West Germany in 1955, after a previous marriage ended in divorce.
+Duncan married Apollonia Röesch in West Germany in 1955, after his previous marriage ended in divorce.
 They had two daughters and later divorced; The New York Times reported that Duncan married additional times, but their identities and whether he had more children is not known.

 Duncan transferred to U.S. Army Special Forces (the "Green Berets") in the first part of 1961, where he continued to work in the field of operations and intelligence.
 During this interval Duncan received additional training in communications, weapons, and demolitions.
 Duncan served as an instructor at the United States Army Special Warfare School at Fort Bragg, North Carolina for a year and a half, teaching courses to Special Forces members on intelligence tactics and interrogation methods.
+He was told, "if the prisoner is not disposed to talk voluntarily, it is hardly the time or place to be concerned with the Geneva Conventions."

 Duncan was deployed in Vietnam in March 1964, serving in a variety of capacities with the 5th Special Forces Group and Project DELTA, which he helped to organize.
 In addition to briefing and debriefing incoming and outgoing soldiers in the theater, Duncan directly participated in 8-member intelligence and "hunter-killer" teams.

 As a result of his combat activity, Duncan was a recipient of two awards of the Bronze Star, the Air Medal, and the Vietnamese Cross of Gallantry with Silver Star.
 He was additionally recommended for the Silver Star and the Legion of Merit as well as a field promotion to captain, all of which he refused over time.

 Duncan was also tapped to help write the official history of U.S. Special Forces in Vietnam, spending the last 6 or 8 weeks of his tour engaged in this task.
 He later recalled, "I had to pore over MACV (Military Assistance Command, Vietnam) intelligence reports almost daily....
 I was absolutely astounded.
 It was bullshit.
 Pure fabrication.
 Routine fabrication....
 From that day I grabbed and analyzed every report I could get my hands on having anything to do with intelligence and policy.
 It was obvious we had no policy and intelligence was whatever MACV said it was."
 He continued, "Instead of cleaning up corruption in the country, we became the biggest contributors to it.
 We supported the worst elements in the country.
 We had nothing to win.
 The whole thing was a lie."

+He expanded on this in the Ramparts article mentioned above:

+Little by little...I had to accept the fact that, Communist or not, the vast majority of the people were pro-Viet Cong and anti-Saigon.
+I had to accept also that the position, 'We are in Vietnam because we are in sympathy with the aspirations and desires of the Vietnamese people,' was a lie.